Treatment of axillary hyperhidrosis (excessive sweating in the armpits) with SweatGland Control injections

 With hyperhidrosis therapy, a very good result can be achieved with a small amount of effort: Sweat Gland Control injections against excessive sweating in the armpits can significantly reduce sweating.
 Those affected feel more comfortable, also because there are hardly any more unpleasant situations with soaked clothing in the armpit area.

 Does the effect of Sweat Gland Control treatment against axillary hyperhidrosis last longer in winter than in summer?

 Regardless of whether it is summer or winter, the Sweat Gland Control active ingredient is gradually broken down by the body, which is why - especially in summer - a repeat treatment is usually necessary after approx. 4-6 months, sometimes even after 8 months.

 Are the costs for hyperhidrosis treatment covered by health insurance?

 From experience, it can be said that statutory health insurance companies usually only cover the costs in cases of severe hyperhidrosis (very heavy sweating).
 As a patient, you must clarify in advance whether the costs will be covered by your health insurance.

+In addition to Sweat Gland Control treatment against heavy sweating under the armpits, such treatment can also be used against heavy sweating, e.g., on the forehead and head.
 Home remedies or medicinal treatments may also help.
 It is best to seek advice from your dermatologist and make sure you wear airy clothing and use light bedding.
 Often, reducing unnecessary fat deposits can also alleviate a hyperhidrosis condition.
 In addition, a healthy diet and sufficient fluids are always supportive.